-Ciri is the “young princess” mentioned in the synopsis while Yennefer is the “powerful sorceress”.
+Ciri is the “young princess” mentioned in the synopsis while Yennefer is the “powerful sorceress.”
 Audiences can expect the plot to revolve primarily around Geralt, Ciri, and Yennefer since they form the show’s core trio.

-How Many Episodes Are in Season 1?
+How many episodes are in The Witcher Season 1?